change-hi/change-hi.github.io/morea/machine-learning/experience-ml-pytorch.md

 {% include figure.html url="" max-width="50%" file="/morea/machine-learning/fig/ersst_anom.png" alt="ERSSTv5" caption="Sea surface temperature anomaly map from the ERSSTv5 dataset" %}

-We will now load the labels for the ENSO phase which has been prepared for this workshop.
+We will now load the labels for the ENSO phase which has been prepared for this workshop and can be downloaded from [this link](https://drive.google.com/file/d/11V-9OriJuDuzGjUL1xg9fnxIrXI80qsD/view?usp=sharing).
 The labels are stored in a pandas dataframe with 4 columns: date, lead_1, lead_2, lead_3.
 The date column is the date of the observation, while the lead columns are the ENSO phase 1, 2, and 3 months in the future.
 The ENSO phase has been converted to a categorical variable with 3 classes: 0 (Neutral), 1 (El Niño), and 2 (La Niña).

 ```python
 labels_df = pd.read_csv("data/labels.csv")